c2dc/iplite-sbseg2022/nuttx/boards/arm/samv7/samv71-xult/README.txt

 section associated with each configuration for additional issues specific to a particular configuration.

   1. HSCMI.
-CONFIG_MMCSD_MULTIBLOCK_DISABLE=y is set to disable multi-block transfers only because I have not yet had a chance to verify this.
+CONFIG_MMCSD_MULTIBLOCK_LIMIT=1 is set to disable multi-block transfers only because I have not yet had a chance to verify this.
 The is very low priority to me but might be important to you if you are need very high performance SD card accesses.

-  2. HSMCI TX DMA is currently disabled for the SAMV7.
-There is some issue with the TX DMA setup.
-This is a bug that needs to be resolved.

-     DMA is enabled by these settings in the file arch/arm/src/samv7/sam_hsmci.c:

-     #undef  HSCMI_NORXDMA              /* Define to disable RX DMA */
-     #define HSCMI_NOTXDMA            1 /* Define to disable TX DMA */

-  3. There may also be some issues with removing and re-inserting SD cards (of course with appropriate mounting and unmounting).
+  2. There may also be some issues with removing and re-inserting SD cards (of course with appropriate mounting and unmounting).
 I all not sure of this and need to do more testing to characterize if the issue.

-  4. There is a port of the SAMA5D4-EK Ethernet driver to the SAMV71-XULT.
+  3. There is a port of the SAMA5D4-EK Ethernet driver to the SAMV71-XULT.
      This driver appears to be 100% functional with the following caveats:

      - There is a compiler optimization issue.
 At -O2, there is odd